FAQ: Scribe For Meetings

 The short answer is, not for the most part.
 We’re still working on this.
 Because the Scribe Augmented Document Remediation platform is powered by machine learning, as we receive more documents and slide decks with complex graphics, we’ll be able to train our model to make those graphics accessible.
 But, for now, you’ll just have to try it and see.

-Does Scribe for Meetings work with meeting platforms other than Zoom, like Microsoft Teams, Google Meet, Slack, Amazon Chime, or BlueJeans?
+Does Scribe for Meetings work with meeting platforms other than Zoom and Microsoft Teams, like Google Meet, Slack, Amazon Chime, or BlueJeans?

 How do people within our organization log into Scribe for Meetings?